 It’s only the most important homeschool document you’ll ever create!
 No pressure.

-Just getting started?
-Chapter 7 of Homeschooling for College Credit (2nd edition)
+Just getting started writing your transcript?
+Be sure to read Chapter 7 of Homeschooling for College Credit (2nd edition).

 Families who have a lot of college credit often worry about how to record credit earned through dual enrollment, CLEP, or ACE.
 Our families also want to be sure they are assigning the proper letter grades, calculating their GPA accurately, and not missing any key essentials.